Teen Mental Health And You

 It is important for parents and teens alike to recognize the symptoms and warning signs of common mental health disorders.

-• Depressive Disorders: This includes major depressive disorder and dysthymia.
+• Depressive disorders: This includes major depressive disorder and dysthymia.
 Depression is characterized by persistent low mood, loss of interest in activities, changes in appetite or sleep, and feelings of worthlessness.

-• Anxiety Disorders: These are common in teens and often include generalized anxiety disorder and social anxiety.
+• Anxiety disorders: These are common in teens and often include generalized anxiety disorder and social anxiety.
 Symptoms often involve excessive worry, restlessness, and physical symptoms like headaches or stomach aches.

-• Eating Disorders: Anorexia nervosa, bulimia nervosa, and binge eating disorder often begin during adolescence.
+• Eating disorders: Anorexia nervosa, bulimia nervosa, and binge eating disorder often begin during adolescence.
 Eating disorders involve serious issues surrounding food, eating, and body image.

-• Bipolar Disorder: This disorder is characterized by severe mood swings that include emotional highs (mania or hypomania) and lows (depression).
+• Bipolar disorder: This disorder is characterized by severe mood swings that include emotional highs (mania or hypomania) and lows (depression).

-• Post-Traumatic Stress Disorder (PTSD): Can develop after exposure to a traumatic event and involves symptoms like flashbacks, avoidance of reminders of the trauma, and increased anxiety.
+• Post-traumatic stress disorder (PTSD): Can develop after exposure to a traumatic event and involves symptoms like flashbacks, avoidance of reminders of the trauma, and increased anxiety.

-• Substance Use Disorders: Teens often experiment with alcohol and drugs.
+• Substance use disorders: Teens often experiment with alcohol and drugs.
 In some cases, substance use can escalate into binging, harder substances, or dependence.

-Risk factors for teen mental health disorders
+Risk factors for mental health conditions in teenagers

 Mental health challenges often begin during adolescence, and being aware of which, if any, mental issues you may be at risk for can help you become more proactive about maintaining good habits related to mental health.
 Risk factors can include: